 Don’t be so serious.

 The other thing I noticed is that the Italian people were very happy in general.
 The workers were happy, the employers were happy, and everyone we dealt with seemed to be genuinely happy.
 People didn’t seem so caught up in the rat race.
 They showed up, put in their best work, and then went home and lived their lives.
 It was a reminder to me to find the enjoyment in what I do again.
-As a business owner, it’s easy to get tense and feel like every minute I need to be making money.
+As a business owner, it’s easy to get tense and feel like every minute I need to be productive or making money.
 I started this business out of passion, not for money.
 When I remember that, I begin to enjoy it again.
 I can’t believe what I do for “work”.
 I’m extremely grateful to all my customers who have supported this work so that I can continue in these passions.
-It’s been five years now since I started but it feels like it was a week ago that I started because I love going in to work.
+In reality, it’s not about me but about the customer which is what makes it fun.
+It’s been five years now since I started but it feels like it was a week ago because I love going in to work.
 This trip was a good reminder to not take who I am and what I do too seriously.
-Suiting is often viewed as very serious (Just think of a dude standing next to a lamborgini in white pants and pink jacket and very serious face).
+Suiting is often viewed as very serious (Just think the ad picture you’ve seen of a dude standing next to a lamborgini in white pants and pink jacket and very serious face).
 It doesn’t need to be.
 It can be fun.
 Wearing a suit shouldn’t change who you are when you wear it.

 One of the biggest takeaways from this trip was to learn to stop and live in the moment.
 Terry is the best at this.
 At any given moment, he’s just stoked.
 Stoked to be there, wherever there is.
 Like Pisa, I was stressed about the parking situation (long story), but when he started laughing at the Tower of Pisa, I forgot about any stress and became aware of and appreciated where I was.
 Throughout the trip I couldn’t get him to stop taking photos.
 He doesn’t take photos to show off “look at me, I’m in Italy”, but rather he can’t help but to stop and capture moments.
 Whatever that moment is.
 Follow his photography here.
 You’ll especially love his work if you’re from Arizona.
 He captures AZ different than anyone I know and it’s awesome.
 Most of these images were taken by him.